Research Members of the Maya Research Program

 Dr. Katherine Miller is an Assistant Professor of Anthropology at Indiana University-East.
 She earned her MA and PhD in Anthropology from the Center for Bioarchaeological Research at Arizona State University.
 Her areas of interest include bioarchaeology, conservation, identity, isotope and biodistance analysis, kinship, migration, odontometry and osteology, and social organization.
 Since 2003, she has conducted fieldwork in Belize, Guatemala, and Honduras.
 Her most recent work engaged with the skeletal collection at Copan, Honduras where she investigated the role of migration and kinship in Copan's social organization during the Late Classic period

 Hannah Plumer received her undergraduate degree from Ohio University and graduated with her masters degree focusing in bioarchaeology from Brandeis University in May 2011.
-She is currently enrolled in the PhD program at the University of Sheffield.
+She graduated from the PhD program at the University of Sheffield in 2017.

 Carlos Quiroz completed a Bachelor’s Degree in History from The University of Belize.
 He first came to the Maya Research Program on recommentdation from the Belize Institute of Archaeology in 2011.
 He is currently a Caribbean history and African and Maya hisrory teacher at St. John’s College in Belize City.
 Contact info: email@example.com or firstname.lastname@example.org